zer0Kerbal/ScrapYard/Readme.md

-Special thanks to @SiriusSam for the original idea of creating a separate part inventory way back in 2014 and for the name, and to @enneract for discussion and design help.
+Special thanks to [@SiriusSam][LINK:siriussame] for the original idea of creating a separate part inventory way back in 2014 and for the name, and to [@enneract][LINK:enneract] for discussion and design help.

 As a player, why do I want this?